 Photographing bokeh is a simple process.
 All you have to do is understand a few technical settings and inspire yourself with exciting Christmas ideas.

 Almost anyone with a camera can create bokeh.
-However, the size, shape, and roundness of your bokeh depends on your camera settings.
+However, the size, shape, and roundness of it depend on your camera settings.

 Here are a few things you should know before you start taking photos.

-Another factor to keep in mind is the distance between your subject and the bokeh.
+Another factor to keep in mind is the distance between your subject and the Christmas lights.
 Bokeh won’t stand out if it’s close to you or your subject.

 To make this easier to remember, keep this in mind: only you should be standing close to your subject.
 Everything else should be a few metres away.